spiceai/spice-java/README.md

 ### Maven

-Add the following dependency in your Maven project:
+Add the following dependency to your Maven project:

 ```xml
 <dependency>